Hooq/unicum/README.md

 In the following, when you generate a key, Unicum read the time in Redis and use the difference in seconds between the current time and the epoch, and the microseconds in the following 4 digit.
 It uses this as the first part of the key, adding a variant (to avoid keys in the same microseconds -- despite this is very unlikely) and 2 digit for the key type.

-This way you key is a *talking key* that contains info about what it is and when it has been generated.
+This way your key is a *talking key* that contains info about what it is and when it has been generated.

 ## Usage